mgorav/EventDrivenMicroServiceUsingAxonIQ/README.md

-##  CQRS-based event driven architecture using Spring BOOT + AxonIQ + Async JPA Persistence
+##  CQRS Using Event Driven Architecture using Spring BOOT + AxonIQ + Async JPA Persistence

-The first step towards moving from monolithic application to micro-services based architecture is carving out modules, where each module represent a potential micro-service.
-But if, modules have dependencies on each other (via pom.xml) it's impossible to create micro-service out of model.
-The below picture shows  Command Query Responsibility Segregation
+The starting point of CQRS design pattern is the notion of differentiating between READ and WRITE model.
+In the essence this design professes if the QUERY capabilities of an application is very different or complex or may be relational DB are not apt for it, it's better to separate/segregate  query model.

+The corner stone in implementing CQRS is event driven architecture.
+In simple terminology, in event driven architecture, modules interact with each other using EVENT and each module are independent & not aware of each other.
+The module enroll/subscribe to event
+& take actions.
+This enable use to cut the module dependencies (in pom.xml) and ease out creation of micro-services.

 ![alt text](./images/CQRS.jpg)

 ### Instructions to setup and run EventDrivenMicroServiceUsingAxonIQ